PeterW-XD/PeterW-XD/README.md

 😀 Hi!
 Everyone!
-I'm a college student in Xidian University and I major in Telecommunication Engineering.
+I gradutad from Xidian University in 2023 and I am studying Electrical Engineering in Columbia Engineering.